NickshihU7/EE6470/HW5/README.md

 # High Level Synthesis (HLS) of Gaussian Blur

-## The Goal of This HW

-The goal is to synthesize the kernel function of the Gaussian blur and annotate the timing back to the platform from previous homework.
+In this HW we're going to synthesize the kernel function of the Gaussian blur and annotate the timing back to the platform from previous homework.

 ## System Architecture